 Government agencies work with suppliers, and provide oversight to ensure recalls are carried out properly and the hazards and risks are addressed.

-If you have safety concerns about a product you have imported, check with the supplier or brand owner direct, or monitor recalls in the source country.
-The following overseas recall sites are a useful starting point.
+If you have safety concerns about a product you have purchased, check with the supplier or brand owner directly, or monitor recalls in the source country.
+The following overseas recall sites are a useful starting point: